cgarling/DisCO/README.md

   * index_error(wavelength, flux, flux_error)
     * Takes numpy ndarrays of wavelength (in microns only), flux, and flux errors and evaluates the numerical error on the D<sub>CO</sub> value using Equation 10 of Marmol-Queralto et al. (2008).

+CO_fitting_funcs.py contains the fitting equations of Marmol-Queralto et al. (2008).
+These equations should be used by calling the function co_fitting(theta,logg,feh,agb=False), with the arguments
+  * theta: 5040K/T<sub>eff</sub>
+  * logg: logarithm of the surface gravity of your star.
+This is used to distinguish between the equations calibrated for giants and dwarfs; an exact value is not needed.
+If you know your star is a giant, logg=2.5 is a good value, and for dwarfs, I recommened logg=4.5.
+  * feh: The iron abundace [Fe/H] for your star.
+These do factor into the fitting equations, so if you are not sure of the iron abundance of your star, estimating an [Fe/H] will usually introduce uncertainty.
+  * agb: Marmol-Queralto et al. (2008) calibrated a fitting equation explicitly for AGB stars.
+If your star is on the AGB, you should set agb=True.
+The default is False.